 FUNDING AREAS: Education, Youth Development, Learning Differences, Santa Barbara Community

 BACKGROUND: The man behind Kinko's (now FedEx Office), Paul Orfalea got his start while attending the University of Southern California.
 With a $5,000 bank loan co-signed by his parents, Orfalea founded Kinko's in 1970.
-His first store was a 100 square foot space adjacent to a hamburger stand in Santa Barbara, California, which he rented for $100 a month.
-Orfalea began selling notebooks, pens, pencils, and the services of a copying machine at 4 cents per copy.
-Within ten years, Kinko’s grew to a network of over 80 stores across the country.
+His first store was a 100-square-foot space adjacent to a hamburger stand in Santa Barbara, California, which he rented for $100 a month.
+Orfalea began selling notebooks, pens, pencils and the services of a copying machine at 4 cents per copy.
+Within 10 years, Kinko’s grew to a network of over 80 stores across the country.
 In 2000, Orfalea retired from Kinko’s and started focusing on philanthropy.
 In addition, Orfalea has published several books and has taught at various colleges.

-EARLY CHILDHOOD EDUCATION: Orfalea has aimed to bolster the early childhood education space in Santa Barbara.
+EARLY CHILDHOOD EDUCATION: Orfalea seeks to bolster the early childhood education space in Santa Barbara.
 The foundation's Preschool Food Initiative (PFI) aims to create "new norms for food and physical activity practices in Santa Barbara County ECE centers."
-Participating centers sign on and complete a 50+ item assessment, which includes things like "food literacy,""gardens," and "physical activity."
+Participating centers sign on and complete a 50+ item assessment of things like food literacy, gardens and physical activity.
 Orfalea has also supported outfits such as the Outdoor Classroom Project.
 As well, the foundation used to run an annual Orfalea Children’s Center Director’s Retreat for ECE directors in Santa Barbara.

 HIGHER EDUCATION: Orfalea has given away over 3,000 college scholarships, valued at over $13 million, distributed through partners such as the Scholarship Foundation of Santa Barbara.

-Orfalea and Natalie have been major supporters of University of California Santa Barbara (UCSB), where Natalie has been named an honorary alumna, and has sat on the University of California Santa Barbara Chancellor’s Council.
+Orfalea and Natalie have been major supporters of University of California Santa Barbara (UCSB), where Natalie has been named an honorary alumna, and has served on the University of California, Santa Barbara Chancellor’s Council.
 Orfalea’s long commitment to UCSB includes gifts to the Orfalea Family Children’s Center, the Gevirtz Graduate School of Education and UCSB Arts & Lectures.
 Orfalea also helped establish UCSB’s master’s program in global studies, and the Orfalea Center for Global & International Studies.
-Orfalea has given large sums to Westmont College in Santa Barbara, and to the California Polytechnic State University, San Luis Obispo where the Orfalea College of Business is named in honor of his parents.
+Orfalea has made significant grants to Westmont College in Santa Barbara and to the California Polytechnic State University, San Luis Obispo, where the Orfalea College of Business is named in honor of his parents.

-SANTA BARBARA COMMUNITY: Orfalea is a strong supporter of the Santa Barbara Foundation.
-Much of this support took place through the Orfalea Fund, which he recently shut down.
+SANTA BARBARA COMMUNITY: Orfalea has been a strong supporter of the Santa Barbara Foundation.
+Much of this support took place through the Orfalea Fund.
 Orfalea has also supported local issues such as disaster readiness through the "Aware & Prepare Initiative," a partnership between the Orfalea Foundation, and the Santa Barbara County Office of Emergency Management.